-As an HR leader, you’re responsible for delivering programs that improve the employee experience and help the organization accomplish its goals.
+As a human resources leader, you’re responsible for delivering programs that improve the employee experience and help the organization accomplish its goals.
 Achieving success in those areas requires meeting the expectations of employees and senior leaders alike.

 As one HR consultant described in a recent SHRM article, “CEOs want HR to hire people more quickly and keep them longer.
 They want help achieving big goals for growth or turnaround.
 They want a change agent, someone with ideas and energy and patience to make things happen.
 They want someone who questions the status quo.”